Reading Time: 3 minutes

 Explore Atom Plugin Packages!

 As a developer, you are not usually writing 100% of the code you use, or are you?
 A sage person once said “Don’t reinvent the wheel if you don’t have to”, most developers live by this.

 Reusing code is essential to being a happy and productive developer!
 Every language has its set of tools made to make this task easier, here we’ll highlight some of those:

 Those who usually spend their time working in PHP should be very familiar with composer by now.
 Composer ties together a package repository with an easy-to-use command line tool.Using composer you can define a set of dependencies for your project or site.

 To read more see our KB series on composer here!

 Similar to npm is most ways yarn is a command line tool created by Facebook to improve on npm.
 From a functional perspective, npm and yarn do the same thing; they both manage packages and use the npm repository.
 The main differences are in how they do those things.While using NPM at Facebook’s enterprise scale their developers had concerns about speed and security.
 As such yarn can be seen as npm’s faster cousin that’s useful for developers in a hurry.

 Read more on yarns site.

-So far we have only touched on a developers file editor and dependency manger.
-Both of these tools are essentials to a developers toolkit, but by far these are not the only requirements for web development.
+So far, we have only touched on a developers file editor and dependency manger.
+Both tools are essentials to a developer’s toolkit, but by far these are not the only requirements for web development.
 Stay tuned for further articles on web development tools of 2017!